Entro01/ImageSearch/README.md

 The goal of this project was to develop an API for an eCommerce clothing store to prevent duplicate products from being added to their database.
 The system checks for similar images in the company's database and returns the top matches, helping to identify duplicate listings.
 The API takes an image URL as input and returns the most similar images from the database along with the match percentage.

-The API allows users to query for similar images using the following format:
+The API, (when hosted on Elastic Beanstalk) allows users to query for similar images using the following format:

 ```bash
 http://<your-environment-url>/find_similar/?image_url=<image_url>&top=<number_of_results>